 Cyclists need lots of energy, and the body can quickly use butter and ghee for an extra burst.
 If you are comfortable with animal products and can tolerate dairy, butter and ghee are high-fat energy sources and nutrition.

 What is Ghee?

 Ghee is a form of clarified butter.
 Clarified butter is butter that has been heated until the milk solids settle out.
-Once it has been purified or cleansed, the fat remaining in the ghee has a higher burn point and can be safer than some oils for high heat cooking, such as frying and broiling.
+Once it has been purified or cleansed, the fat remaining in the ghee has a higher burn point and can be safer than some oils for high-heat cooking, such as frying and broiling.

-Each form of fat has its own smoke point.
+Each form of fat has its smoke point.
 Generally, butter and many other oils start to break down, or smoke, at 200 degrees Celsius or 392 degrees Fahrenheit.
-Ghee doesn’t start to break down and smoke until 250 degrees Celsius or 482 degrees Fahrenheit.
+Ghee doesn’t begin to break down and smoke until 250 degrees Celsius or 482 degrees Fahrenheit.
 Once fats start to smoke, they can generate dangerous toxins that can lead to gut inflammation.